Color burst

-Colorburst is one part of the composite sync used in analog television signals.
+The color burst is one part of the composite sync used in analog television signals.
 It consists of a "packet" of the sine wave chroma subcarrier and is used as a reference to decode color information in the video.
-By synchronizing an oscillator with the colorburst at the back porch (beginning) of each scan line, a television receiver is able to restore the suppressed carrier of the chrominance (color) signals, and in turn decode the color information.
+By synchronizing an oscillator with the color burst at the back porch (beginning) of each scan line, a television receiver is able to restore the suppressed carrier of the chrominance (color) signals, and in turn decode the color information.

 Explanation

-In NTSC, the colorburst frequency is exactly 315/88 = 3.5795̅4̅ (Note: Repeating decimal notation) MHz with a phase of 180°.
+In NTSC, the color burst frequency is exactly 315/88 = 3.5795̅4̅ (Note: Repeating decimal notation) MHz with a phase of 180°.
 PAL uses a frequency of exactly 4.43361875 MHz, with its phase alternating between 135° and 225° from line to line.
-Since the colorburst signal has a known amplitude, it is sometimes used as a reference level when compensating for amplitude variations in the overall signal.
+Since the color burst signal has a known amplitude, it is sometimes used as a reference level when compensating for amplitude variations in the overall signal.

-SECAM is unique in not having a colorburst signal, since the chrominance signals are encoded using FM rather than QAM, thus the signal phase is immaterial and no reference point is needed.
+SECAM is unique in not having a color burst signal, since the chrominance signals are encoded using FM rather than QAM, thus the signal phase is immaterial and no reference point is needed.